Witiko/doctoral-thesis/main.md

 sequence of tokens (also known as the prefix notation or the normal Polish notation).
 To give an example, the formula $x!! - y^2 = 0$ would be represented as the following comma-separated list of math symbols: $=$, $-$, $!!$, $x$,
 $◌^◌$, $y$, $2$, $0$.

-Using this representation, they trained a Transformer model to solve integrals, first-order differential equations, and second-order differential equations with significantly better results than commercial CAS such as Mathematica, MatLab, and Maple.
+Using this representation, @lample2019deep trained a Transformer model to solve integrals, first-order differential equations, and second-order differential equations with significantly better results than commercial CAS such as Mathematica, MatLab, and Maple.
 Would the representation be equally successful in math information retrieval?

 ### Experiments